 Oh and you know how there are “twice-baked” potatoes?
 Well, there’s also Twice-Baked Bread Pudding.
 Never had it?
 That’s because I just made it up. 😉

-To make the Twice-Baked Bread Pudding if you have leftovers — might be unlikely 😉 . . . .
+To make the Twice-Baked Bread Pudding French Toast, if by chance you have leftovers . . . .

 lightly grease a baking sheet with butter.
 Set aside.

-- 1 1.5-pound loaf Challah bread, torn into large pieces
+- 1 (1 1/2-pound) loaf of Challah or Brioche bread, torn into large pieces

 - 2 cups half & half